Egobooster/ComputerCraft-GeoMiner/README.md

 ## Known Issues
 These Issues are known but i did not fix them yet.
 You may make pull requests ;)

-- The turtle only turns right to change its direction, calculating optimal turn direction could save time.
 - When encountering too many errors the turtle just crashes, perferably it would return home.
 - The turtle does not take into account the amount of fuel a scan takes when calculating the required fuel to return home resulting in it not quite making it home.